Basic Sax Pads

 The Glue

-"Dear Gary, Most probably I will not shout to the high heavens about the advantages of using the amber shellac when installing saxophone pads.
+Here is a portion of a letter recently received by me that pretty much describes my feelings as well on this subject:"Dear Gary, Most probably I will not shout to the high heavens about the advantages of using the amber shellac when installing saxophone pads.
 However, on this day I just repadded my 3rd saxophone, since our last visit of less than a month ago.

 Damn, Gary, why have I abandoned this method I learned from you and Cliff years and years ago?
 Makes no never mind at this point.
 These last three jobbies have renewed my faith towards using amber shellac.
 How enjoyable now, to be able to nurse a pad into health (levelness) with so much ease.